Landlords who need to evict tenants will need to serve notice correctly and then obtain a possession order from the court before they can proceed.

 The main advantage is that the accelerated possession procedure can be a faster way of recovering your property to re-let it, providing all the conditions are met.

 The court fee is the same for both the accelerated and standard possession procedure.
-At the time of writing the court fee is £355.
+Please check GOV.UK for current fees.

 Possession Claim Online, POCL, does not apply, as it can only be used for possessions where there are rent or mortgage arrears.